-Interim CFO and Sr. VP Martinez remarked on the approved construction scope, including six (6) floors, 40% build-out and 60% shell, functional MEP (mechanical, electrical, and plumbing) infrastructure that can be expanded, and initial use focused on second, third and fourth floors to include: office spaces for Biomedical Engineering; advising offices, graduate student spaces, private research and interview spaces, tutoring and server rooms, large and medium sized classrooms, learning assistance hubs, and computer labs for the School of Universal Computing; and small and large multi-use rooms for the Office of Distance Learning.
-She explained that the \$9M increase included: added infrastructure beyond the advanced schematic design, \$1.4M; design progression from advanced schematic design to construction documents, \$2.2M; construction cost escalation, cost of materials, \$3.9M and labor, \$929K; builder's risk, \$377K; and indirect costs, \$235K.
-Interim CFO and Sr. VP Martinez commented on the University's recommendations: increase the project budget by up to \$9.8M including unforeseen contingencies; execution of contract amendment with DPR Construction based on the final GMP with pricing held through March 2, 2023; program completion as planned and committed; occupiable and functional building to continue building for the future; and funding from unrestricted treasury auxiliary as bridge funding and restored with philanthropy, sponsorships, and other funds.
-She noted that the University will replenish the treasury auxiliary fund, which has a reserve of \$84.3M.
+Interim CFO and Sr. VP Martinez remarked on the approved construction scope, including six (6) floors, 40% build-out and 60% shell, function MEP (mechanical, electrical, and plumbing) infrastructure that can be expanded, and initial use focused on second, third and fourth floors.
+She explained that the \$9,010,210 increase included: added infrastructure beyond the advanced schematic design, \$1,378,400; design progression from advanced schematic design to construction documents \$210,850; construction cost escalation, cost of materials \$3,880,983 and labor \$929,508; builder's risk, \$376,916; and indirect costs, \$235,652.
+Interim CFO and Sr. VP Martinez commented on the University's recommendations: increase the project budget by up to \$9,851,774 including unforeseen contingencies; execution of contract amendment with DPR Construction based on the final GMP with pricing held through March 2, 2023; program completion as planned and committed; occupiable and functional building to continue building for the future; and funding from unrestricted treasury auxiliary as bridge funding and restore with other funds as available.

-Committee Chair Tovar stated that while the proposed increase to the budget was up to \$9.8M, the University continues to negotiate with DPR Construction regarding the amount and each party's responsibility.
-Board Chair Dean C. Colson commented that stopping the project is not an alternative and added that the Board of Trustees would need to either hold a special meeting within the coming days or could consider a delegation to the Committee Chair.
-Board Chair Colson requested that the Committee consider a delegation to the Committee Chair to:
+Committee Chair Tovar stated that while the proposed increase to the budget was up to \$9,851,774, the University continues to negotiate with DPR Construction regarding the amount and what each party is responsible for.
+Board Chair Dean C. Colson commented that stopping the project is not an alternative and added that the Board of Trustees would need to either hold a special meeting within the coming days or can consider a delegation to the Committee Chair.
+Board Chair Colson requested that the Committee consider a delegation to the Committee Vice Chair to:

-(1) assist the University administration to negotiate a further amendment to the existing contract with DPR Construction for services in connection with the Engineering I Building, State Project No. BT-919, that would provide for an increase to the budget of up to \$9.8M to cover construction cost escalations, added infrastructure, design progression, reestablishment of a contingency and other costs associated with said items; to be funded from unrestricted auxiliary treasury funds.

-- (2) provide any required Board approvals for such increase to the budget for this project; and - (3) timely report to the Board on the results of such efforts, including whether an amendment between the parties is reached.
+- (1) assist the University administration to negotiate a further amendment to the existing contract with DPR Construction for services in connection with the Engineering I Building, State Project No. BT-919, that would provide for an increase to the budget of up to \$9,851,774 to cover construction cost escalations, added infrastructure, design progression, reestablishment of a contingency and other costs associated with said items; to be funded from unrestricted auxiliary treasury funds. - (2) provide any required Board approvals for such increase to the budget for this project; and - (3) timely report to the Board on the results of such efforts, including whether an amendment between the parties is reached.

-Moreover, if such negotiations do not result in an amendment, the Committee Chair shall immediately notify the Board, and if needed, a meeting of the Board shall be scheduled as expeditiously as possible.
+Moreover, if such negotiations do not result in an amendment, the Vice Chair shall immediately notify the Board, and if needed, a meeting of the Board shall be scheduled as expeditiously as possible.

-In response to Trustee Marc D. Sarnoff's GMP comment on the definition of guarantee, Interim CFO and Sr. VP Martinez explained that this is where the University had the biggest difference with the contractor, the initial GMP of \$51M was a risk, given that it was not based on final construction documents.
+In response to Trustee Marc D. Sarnoff, Interim CFO and Sr. VP Martinez explained that the initial GMP was a risk given that it was not based on final construction documents.
 Committee Chair Tovar commented that despite the pressures to begin construction, the contract should not have been executed at a time when the deliverables had not been clearly defined.
-He added that timely negotiations with DPR Construction can ensure that the project continues and not cost the University more over time.
-In response to Trustee Lowell's question regarding the proposed delegation, Committee Chair Tovar reiterated that his personal goal is to negotiate an amount that is less than \$9.8M.
-In response to Trustee Carlos A. Duart inquiry on an independent cost estimate review from one of the University's construction managers, Committee Chair Tovar mentioned that the University's project managers are fully involved in terms of reviewing cost estimates.
-Responding to Trustee Lowell's request to define the amount of the scope expansion, Interim CFO and Sr. VP Martinez stated that \$1.3M (added infrastructure beyond ASD) in addition to s \$2.2M (design progression from ASD's to CD's) was the responsibility of the University.
-President Kenneth A. Jessell mentioned that the University's intent was always to be within the GMP.
-He added that an early start did involve certain risk, but eliminating said risk would have postponed the project by adding months to the timeline and resulted in additional costs.
-In response to Committee Vice Chair Jose J. Armas, President Jessell delineated the treasury auxiliary fund balance process.
-Further responding to Committee Vice Chair Armas, General Counsel Castillo confirmed that the Office of the General Counsel will assist Committee Chair Tovar with the contractual review process.
+He added that timely negotiations with DPR Construction can ensure that the project continues and not costs the University more over time.
+In response to Trustee Carlos A. Duart, Committee Chair Tovar mentioned that the University's project managers are fully involved in terms of reviewing cost estimates.
+University President Kenneth A. Jessell mentioned that an early start did involve certain risk but eliminating said risk would have postponed the project by adding months to the timeline and resulted in additional costs.
 Trustee Sarnoff requested that moving forward, the Board of Trustees receive a delineation of the part(s) of the contract that are not included under the GMP.